- Scheduled tasks launch

 When a database is copied to another environment, ST parameters that have been added in this way will have a wrong environment name

-Worse ! it could prevent the start of the ST if agent is not present.
-This solution requires a strong automated deployment system to update every parameters on each deployment
+This solution requires a strong automated deployment system to update all the parameters on each deployment

-You can use Help > Agent wizard in the portal to help you defining the right values
+You can use Help > Agent wizard in the portal to help you to define the right values